Fran89/K2Status-V2/README.md

 2. ~~Test using multiple stations~~ (DONE).
 3. ~~Improve Import/Export Communications.~~
 4. ~~Add the ability to graph data.~~
+5. Control graph time span (currently all is presented)
-5. Add the ability to request information from the Rock Family of instruments.
+6. Add the ability to request information from the Rock Family of instruments.
-6. Add the ability to request information from the telephone modem instruments.
+7. Add the ability to request information from the telephone modem instruments.

 =============